nodejs/node/doc/blog/Uncategorized/libuv-status-report.md

 We attempt to not reinvent the wheel where possible.
 The entire Unix backend sits heavily on Marc Lehmann's beautiful libraries <a href="http://software.schmorp.de/pkg/libev.html">libev</a> and <a href="http://software.schmorp.de/pkg/libeio.html">libeio</a>.
 For DNS we integrated with Daniel Stenberg's <a href="http://c-ares.haxx.se/">C-Ares</a>.
 For cross-platform build-system support we're relying on Chrome's <a href="http://code.google.com/p/gyp/">GYP</a> meta-build system.

-The current implmented features are:
+The current implemented features are:
 <ul>
 	<li>Non-blocking TCP sockets (using IOCP on Windows)</li>
 	<li>Non-blocking named pipes</li>